Nick Leckey: Arizona Cardinals

 Leckey was selected by the Arizona Cardinals in the sixth round (167th overall) in the 2004 NFL draft.
 He made his NFL debut at the St. Louis Rams on September 12.
 During his time at the Cardinals, he played in 44 games making 20 starts.

 St. Louis Rams

 Leckey was signed by the St. Louis Rams as a free agent on June 6, 2007.
 He played in three games for the team in 2007 and started all 10 games in which he appeared in 2008.

 New Orleans Saints

 Leckey signed a one-year contract with the New Orleans Saints as an unrestricted free agent on March 17, 2009.
 He was waived on September 26 to make room for Chase Daniel who was signed off the practice squad.
 He was re-signed by the Saints on September 29.
 Leckey played in eight regular season games and all three postseason games in 2009, mostly on special teams with some work at center.

-He was re-signed on March 7, 2010.
-Leckey was released on September 4, 2010.
+Leckey was re-signed by the Saints on March 7, 2010.
+Leckey was released by New Orleans on September 4.